Nayruden/sortcraft/README.md

 ### 🖱️ **Sorting Items**

 **Right-click the `[input]` sign** to instantly sort all items from the input chest into their designated category chests.
-This is the primary way to use SortCraft!
+This is the primary way to use Sortcraft!

 Alternatively, you can use the `/sort input` command if you're near an input chest.

 ### 📚 **Stacking and Fill Logic**

-When you have **multiple chests labeled with the same category**, SortCraft fills them in **stack fashion**:
+When you have **multiple chests labeled with the same category**, Sortcraft fills them in **stack fashion**:

 ✅ **Bottom-up fill order.**
 If you stack chests vertically with the same category sign, it will fill the **lowest chest first**, then the one above, and so on.